mishinma/netstat/README.md

    By default, the sample size is set to 10% of the total number of nodes.
    * `rands` usage: `netstat fname rands [-h] [-k K | -p P]`

-   Optional arguments are the same as `randp`.
+   Optional arguments are the same as in `randp`.
    * `anf` usage: `netstat fname anf [-h] [-r R] [-k K] [-h H]`
      * `-r` - number of bits to add to bitstring of length `log(n)`, where `n` is number of nodes.
 (Default: 0)